pyeventsourcing/eventsourcing/README.md

 ## Synopsis

-Define a domain model.
-Here we define a model with an aggregate called `World`, which has a command method called `make_it_so()`, that triggers a domain event `SomethingHappened`, which has an `apply()` method that applies the event to the aggregate by appending the `what` of the domain event to the `self.history` of a `World`.
+Let's define a domain model that has an aggregate called `World`, which has a command method called `make_it_so()`, that triggers a domain event `SomethingHappened`, which has an `apply()` method that applies the event to the aggregate by appending the `what` of the domain event to the `self.history` of a `World`.
 The event class is interpreted by the library as a Python dataclass.
+The method `trigger_event()` is defined on the library's `Aggregate` base class.

 Please note, it is recommended to name command methods in an imperative style, and to name events using past participles.